 Modern couples who choose unconventional weddings often prefer outdoor venues that are simple and intimate.
-Hence the rise of the rustic wedding.
+Hence the rise of the rustic wedding trend.
 It’s a versatile theme that can be expressed through backyard, barn, farm, lakeside, mountain, Western, Southern, vintage, and other sub-themes.
 Couples often use rustic, vintage, or nature themed invitations for these unique weddings.

 The unconventional bride almost always has a sense of humor.
 After all, it’s hard to be unconventional and straight-laced at the same time.
 Fun-filled wedding programs cater to these witty brides.
 One of the favorites is So You’re Going to Sit through a Wedding program.
 It’s a humorous guidebook that lets guests in on all the details of the ceremony and reception.
 There are, in fact, about as many entertaining wedding programs as there are fun brides.
 The Offbeat Bride showcases some of the best ones.
 If you come up with something new and different, let them know!

 Destination weddings, by nature, usually have a smaller guest list.
 Take the opportunity to engage every wedding guest in the ceremony with paper flowers.
 Begin with personalized stationery; printing colorful maps of your wedding location makes a good choice.
 Make one or two flowers for each guest, depending on how many will be attending.
 As the guests come to the wedding, have someone hand out flowers to each guest with instructions to hand them to the bride as she walks up the aisle!
 Voila!
 Instant bouquet.